 Before you commit to a large order, you need to be confident that your supplier can actually produce what you need, when you need it.
 A single sample panel doesn't tell you if they can manufacture a thousand identical ones under a tight deadline.
 Ask potential suppliers for their production metrics, like on-time delivery rates and reorder capabilities.
 Don’t be shy about requesting case studies or references from businesses of a similar scale.
 Understanding their domestic and international manufacturing processes will give you a clear picture of their ability to handle your volume without sacrificing quality or missing launch dates.

-Assess Design and Installation Support
+Do They Offer Design and Installation Help?

 Your slatwall displays are a key part of your store's overall design, so you need a supplier who can act as a creative and technical partner.
 How responsive are they?
 Can they provide clear technical guidance?
 A supplier that offers comprehensive design and engineering support can help you customize solutions that fit your brand perfectly.
 Ask about their process for creating prototypes and what kind of support they provide during the installation phase.
 This collaboration ensures your vision is executed correctly in every single location, creating a consistent and polished customer experience.